lesterrobotics/ESPER/README.md

 # ESPER
-This repository is owned by Lester Matthew G. Sollano.
+This repository is the contribution of Lester Matthew Sollano for the development of ESPER.